alhajee/ckan/doc/contributing/python.rst

 Action API docstrings
 `````````````````````

-Docstrings from CKAN's action API are processed with `autodoc`_ and
+Docstrings from FMLD's action API are processed with `autodoc`_ and
-included in the API chapter of CKAN's documentation.
+included in the API chapter of FMLD's documentation.
 The intended audience of
-these docstrings is users of the CKAN API and not (just) CKAN core developers.
+these docstrings is users of the FMLD API and not (just) FMLD core developers.

 In the Python source each API function has the same two arguments (``context``
 and ``data_dict``), but the docstrings should document the keys that the